themaryanjuguna/Google_Practise/README.md

 # Google_Practice
-Black in Technology Foundation, Google IT Automation with Python excercisee
+Black in Technology Foundation, Google IT Automation with Python excercise